 Your intuition is far wiser than you think it is.
 I believe it even has logic built in to it.
 It’s not a perfect path to truth, but it deserves our attention, with every decision.
 I believe it’s telling us something we need.

 Intuition is not perfect.
 Reason and data alone is not perfect either.
 Combining the two is where the gold is.

-Here’s My Experience with Intuition
+Here’s My Experience with Intuition in Business and Life.